Deloitte shares five tips to blockchain mass adoption

 Blockchain is set to gain more popularity because barriers to adoption are falling according to Deloitte.
 There is no doubt that blockchain is changing business models, streamlining business processes, and reshaping every other industry.
-There is huge potential.
+There is a huge amount of potential here.
 Blockchain can help governments, individuals and businesses to increase efficiency and effectiveness, cut costs, and increase revenue by helping to create new products, services, and business models.

 For instance, five of the world's biggest cloud companies adopted blockchain-as-a-service.
 IBM has tested an application that managed a throughput of 3,500 transactions per second with sub-second latency on Hyperledger Fabric and the Enterprise Ethereum blockchain consortium unveiled an open-source cross-platform standards-based framework in May this year set to give way for common standards for developing blockchain projects.
 Additionally, active blockchain consortia increased from 28 in 2017 to more than 60 this year so far even as many countries think blockchain-related bills for regulation.